Datt1994/DPCoordinator/README.md

 ## Use cases

-- Independent navigation histories per tab: create one coordinator and one `addCoordiantorNavigationStack` per tab, as the example does.
+- Independent navigation histories per tab: create one coordinator and one `addCoordinatorNavigationStack` per tab, as the example does.
 - Multi-step forms or wizards: model each step as a `Screen`; use `push`, `pop`, and `popToRoot` for linear progress and reset.
 - Onboarding, authentication, checkout, or account setup: model the feature as a `Flow`, present it modally, and install a child coordinator inside its container.
 - Detail and drill-down navigation: carry the required identifier or value in the route enum, such as `case product(id: String)`.